FedorIvanov37/sv-terminal/README.md

 positioned as a simplified version card payment terminal, developed with respect for the everyday needs of the Card Processing Support Team

-Written on Python 3.10 with using of PyQt6 and pydantic packages
+Written on Python 3.10 with the use of PyQt6 and Pydantic packages

 In case of any questions about SIGNAL [contact author](#author).
 Your feedback and suggestions are general drivers